 Load shedding is the bane of all South Africans’ existence.
-Schedule’s are inconsistent, warnings are given late and business equipment suffers as power is turned off and on.
-After Eskom announced stage two load shedding would commence on 13 April 2021, which was then subsequently suspended, we were thrown back into a temporary state of rushed planning for the impending downtime.
+Schedules are inconsistent, warnings are given late and business equipment suffers as power is turned off and on.
+We are often thrown back into a temporary state of rushed planning for the impending downtime.

 While you may not be able to work at 100% when the lights go out, there are certainly ways to get through with some level of productivity while mitigating the disturbance to your business processes.

 1. Use various sources to plan around the schedule